Skip to main content

 How Minneapolis Society Of Fine Arts Compares

-Minneapolis Society Of Fine Arts directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 1 points below the Arts, Culture & Humanities category average.
-The organization holds 91.2 months of operating reserves, indicating strong financial stability.
+Minneapolis Society Of Fine Arts earns a NonprofitTruth efficiency grade of C (51/100).
+That is 5 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 4.41% of total revenue.
+The organization holds 91.2 months of operating reserves, indicating strong financial cushion.

 Financials